juxhouse/bela-resources/reference/Client-Controlled-Deployment.md

 # Client-Controlled Deployment
-(AKA "On-Premisses", AKA "Bring Your Own Cloud")
+(AKA "On-Premisses" or "Bring Your Own Cloud")

 With an enterprise account you can deploy BELA as a container in your own environment.